udaygirish/interview_challenge_sufadv/README.md

 1. We'll use joint angles to represent the state of the robot.
 2. There are no other sensors, such as cameras.
 3. You will only need to predict one action at a time.
+4. Feel free to use PyTorch's `TransformerLayer` and `TransformerEncoder`.

+The graph for this robot will be each joint connecting to the next (`0 -> 1 -> 2 -> ...`)
+and the gripper being connected to all of them (bonus points if you can reason about why this does/doesn't make sense).

 ## Dataset: